DataFire/Integrations/integrations/generated/azure_service_map_arm_service_map/README.md

 *Output schema unknown*

 ### MachineGroups_Get
-Returns the specified machine group.
+Returns the specified machine group as it existed during the specified time interval.

 ```js